tandasat/tandasat.github.io/Hypervisor_Development_on_Intel_and_UEFI_Platform.md

 All prices are per seat.

-- Individual vs Company: We price the class differently depending on whether it is paid by an individual.
+- Individual vs Company: We price the class differently depending on whether it is paid by your employer or yourself.
 - Early Bird: We offer 10% discount if registration is done by 25 days before the first day of the class.
 - Repeater: We may offer a discount if the student took one of our classes previously.
-During registration, tell us the previous class was taken.
+Tell us when you took a previous class for receiving a coupon code before registration.

 Format and Package